mtyka/shrinkwrap/README.md

 online is cumbersome and manual (e.g. using gparted).
 Instead I wrote a script that does it automatically and shrinks the image to it's minimal size.

+NOTE: USE AT OWN RISK - THIS IS UNTESTED.
+ALWAYS BACKUP YOUR IMAGE BEFORE TRYING THIS.

 ## Copy the sd card over